 Tamara’s highlighted career took him by surprise when he became the youngest Hispanic pastor to be ordained in the Southern California area.
 While he studied and completed his master’s degree (2003, Christian Leadership), he performed missionary work in Guatemala and Peru.
 He was the recipient of several recognitions throughout his academic life, in both undergraduate and graduate programs.
 His distinctive roles as teaching assistant in the areas of management, leadership, philosophy, literature, and theology at the graduate level have consolidated his foundational principles of morality as educator, researcher, and pastor.

 Tamara is also a credentialed school teacher, interdenominational seminary professor, and laity empowerment instructor.
 He is currently working as Spanish professor at VUSC and also serves as theology professor at The Latin American Theological Seminary and The Latin American Bible Institute (Academic Dean & Spiritual Formation Director, 2007-2009).
-He is the Southern California representative of the Billy Graham Evangelistic Association and the director of the Hispanic Program, Made to Flourish Pastor’s Network for the Common Good, in the Southern California area, leading three pastoral cohorts in Los Angeles, Orange County and Riverside.
+He is the Southern California representative of the Billy Graham Evangelistic Association and a city network leader for Made to Flourish in Los Angeles.